Krutheeka-RKJ/Moodify-Learning/README.md

 Divided our team into further subsystems.
 I worked in Music Classification subsystem.

 Read research papers to build a model that classifies songs based on moods using the spotify features.
+The model we worked on can be found in our team member's repository.